scokobro/masters-advice/current.md

 #### 3. Oral Defence

 This takes place a couple of weeks after the submission of your thesis.
+It is officially speaking an exam and the rules for this presentation differ from previous ones somewhat.